catholicmelb/parish-handbook/docs/contents/4-property.md

 Vacant land not being used for a current pastoral purpose may also incur land tax and municipal rates.

 For further advice on the taxable status of land and on reporting obligations, please contact the Property and Infrastructure Office.
-The Archdiocese has published policy guidance in its **Guidelines for property rates and taxes (document link to come)**.
+The Archdiocese has published policy guidance in its **[Guidelines for property rates and taxes](https://camorgau.sharepoint.com/:b:/r/sites/PAH-Property/Shared%20Documents/PAH_Tax%20Guidance%20and%20Definitions.pdf?csf=1&web=1&e=NYBJku).**

 ## Renting or hiring parish property